err0r500/k8s-practice/cluster/step07.md

   sudo tcpdump -i cnio0 -c5 icmp
   ```

-  we don't see any traffic
+  nope : we don't see any traffic

 </details>